|

 Overseas evacuations were more complicated than the domestic effort.
 The process was slow.
 And sending a chld oversas was a major decession.
 The number actually evacuated overseas was not large, but the precise numbers are not known.
 We have seen various estimates.
 One source suggests that 2,664 children were evcuted overseas by the CORB.
 Another source estimated that about 3,300 children were evacuated to the Dominions.
 Parents with means or overseas managed to evacuate about 13,000 children on their own.
 We believe that most of the Ameican evacuees were arranged privately.
 Many of these children were evacuated beforethe CORN scheme was launched.

 The destinsations varied.
 The major destinations were the United States and the Dominions (Canada, Australia, South Africa, New Zealand and the Caribbean).
 At the time America was neutral, but the Dominios had joined Britain in the War.
-I believe that the largest numbers of chidren were sent to America and Canada, but do not yet have data on the various countris involved.
+We believe that the largest numbers of chidren were sent to America and Canada, but do not yet have data on the various countris involved.
 The two most importabt were America and Canada, because of the relatively short distances of a trans-Atlantic pasage.
 America had strict immigration laws.
 I'm not sure how that was delt with.
-Canada as a Domminion which joined Britain in the War was mnore open.
+Canada as a Domminion which joined Britain in the War was more open.

 The Germans evetually began the Blitz or bombing of British cities (September 1940).
 Some children were evacuated by ship to British Dominions, including Australia, Canada, New Zealand, and South Africa.
-The first child evacuees, or "guest children" were of the wealthy classes, sometimes entire schools were sent through private arrangements to family or friends in Canada.
+The first child evacuees, or 'guest children' were of the wealthy classes, sometimes entire schools were sent through private arrangements to family or friends in Canada.
 The British public eventually demanded the government pay so that less privileged children were also eligible.
 The War situation changed by early 1941.
 A German invasion was no longer though eminent and the Luftwaffe was forced to wind down its bombing campaign.

 The City of Benares was an ocean lineer which left Liverpool with 200 British and foreign civilian passangers and 93 CORB children escorted by nurses, teachers, and a clergyman (September 13).
 It was destined for Canada.
 Another ship Diomed with 18 CORB boys and plane wings accompanied Benares.
 They were part of convoy OB213.
 (OB meaning outward bound.)
 The convoy was 600 miles on the way to Canada in the mid-Atlantic when the Admiralty peeled off three escorts to protect an incoming convoy.
 The weather was rough and deteriorating forecing the convoy to slow.
 This left OB213 vulnerable to U-boat attack.
 Benares had the lead position in the convoy which was sailing straight, taking no evasive mesures.
 U-48 was persuing the convoy.
 Kapitanleutnant Heinrich Bleichrodt fired two ships into the lead ship--Benares.
 He scored direct hits.
 U-48 then attacked other ships in the convoy.
 The crew attempted to launch the life boats as Benares began to sink.
 The rough weather made this difficult.
 And many of the passarngers in the life boats that were launched perished in the extreme conditions.
 HMS Hurricane searched forsurvivors, but found only bodies.
 Miracuolosly two girls clung to each other on an overtuned life boat.
 They were found just in time--15 year old Beth Wilder, and 14 year old Beth Cummings.
 Other rescue vessls picked up two life boat with 13 other CORB children, including one of the girls' little brother.
 One had been at sea for 8 days.